A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Main Approaches to PLM-based CTG

 More recently, \citet{word_simility_emnlp2021_findings} propose a simple yet efficient plug-and-play decoding method, namely K2T, which even does not need a discriminator.
 Specifically, given a topic or keyword which is considered a hard constraint, K2T adds a shift to the probability distribution over the vocabulary towards the words which are semantically similar to the target constraint word.
 The shift is calculated based on word embedding.
 Although the K2T is intuitive, the shift added to the probability distribution of vocabulary may be too rough and cause the generated texts to fall short in fluency.

-\citet{mireshghallah-etal-2022-mix} propose a scored-based controllable text generation framework, namely Mix and Match, which regards the task of generating attribute-specific text as a Metropolis-Hastings sampling process.
+\citet{mireshghallah-etal-2022-mix} propose a score-based controllable text generation framework, namely Mix and Match, which regards the task of generating attribute-specific text as a Metropolis-Hastings sampling process.
 Specifically, the proposal samples are first produced by the MLM model(i.e., BERT).
-And then, an energy-based model, which is a linear combination of scores conditioning context from the different black-box experts representing fluency, the control attribute, and faithfulness, respectively, is used to accept/reject the proposed sample.
-Those two steps are iterated until obtaining the desired texts.
+Then, an energy-based model, which is a linear combination of scores conditioning context from the different black-box experts that represent fluency, the control attribute and faithfulness, respectively, is used to accept/reject the proposal sample.
+Those two steps are iterated until the desired texts are obtained.
 The framework is training-free, without any fine-tuning or structural assumptions.
-Nevertheless, Mix and Match is an iteration-base method; it takes almost 11 seconds to generate a sequence of length 20, which reduces the practical value.
+Nevertheless, Mix and Match is an iteration-based method.
+It takes almost 11 seconds to generate a sequence of length 20, which reduces the practical value.
 Similarly, COLD Decoding~\cite{COLD_Decoding}, an energy-based and iterative CTG approach, formulates the controlled text generation task as sampling from an energy-based model using Langevin Dynamics, without the need for any task-specific fine-tuning.
-Like Mix and Match mentioned earlier, it also suffers from the problems of lower efficiency in text generation.
+Like the Mix and Match method mentioned earlier, COLD Decoding also suffers from the efficiency issue in text generation.

 To sum up, the idea of "guided strategies" is simple and flexible.
 The main advantage of this approach lies in the separation of the post-processing module from the model.
 When the number of parameters of the PLM increases, such advantage becomes more apparent.
+However, post-process requires multiple iterations to achieve better control performance, resulting in excessive time costs.

-\textbf{Trainable Strategies}: Different from Guided Strategies, although the methods using the trainable strategy also work in the inference phase, the extra processing module needs to be trained jointly with PLM whose parameters are fixed.
+\textbf{Trainable Strategies}: The Trainable Strategies also work in the inference phase, but different from the Guided Strategies, the extra processing module needs to be trained jointly with PLM whose parameters are fixed.
+Compared to the prompt-based approaches, the module controls PLM's generation process noninvasively, without disturbing the model's original textual stream.

-Energy Based Model (EBM)~\cite{ebm_ctg} is proposed to guide the PLM to generate desired text.
-The generative model is formalised as follows:
+An Energy Based Model (EBM)~\cite{ebm_ctg} is proposed to guide the PLM to generate desired text.
+The generative model is formalized as follows: